 Outdoor adventures and romantic escapades flourish on Kauai.
 Explore the beaches of the Coconut

 Coast, see Waimea Canyon, "The Grand Canyon of the Pacific," or take a boat ride to marvel at the towering cliffs of the Napali Coast.

 Oahu "The Heart of Hawaii"

-Home to the state capitol and the majority of Hawaii's population, Oahu is a vibrant mix of natural and cultural wonders with the modern arts, entertainment and amenities of the 21st century.
+Home to the state capital and the majority of Hawaii's population, Oahu is a vibrant mix of natural and cultural wonders with the modern arts, entertainment, and amenities of the 21st century.
 See pro surfers charge the big winter waves of the legendary North Shore, relive American history at the memorials and museums of Pearl Harbor, or soak up the sun and take a surfing lesson on Waikiki Beach.

 Molokai "Hawaiian by Nature"

 With almost half of its population being of Native Hawaiian ancestry, Molokai is an island that has preserved its connection to the past and its love for the outdoors.
 Step back in time to the sleepy town of Kaunakakai,

 view the verdant flora in Halawa Valley, or learn about the works of Saint Damien and Saint Marianne at Kalaupapa

 Lanai "Hawaii's Most Enticing Island"